CN-R-Tsai/fleetDatalyzer/README.md

 - Save results to database (PostgreSQL, SQLite) and provides a nice dashboard for business to see value.
 - I am a shiny lover, proficient in R.

+## Using Shiny Modules to simplify building complex apps
+- Compose complex apps out of smaller, more understandable pieces
+- The app is divided up into pieces and each piece has a name.
+Naming the pieces means that the names of the controls can be simpler. ← namespacing
+Organize code into logical and easy-to-understand components
+- Reuse code is possible
+- Module is black box(input & output).
+It  simplifier the structure to the whole app (no more Spaghetti code)
+- Facilitates collaboration!👍
+Modules are one of the most powerful tools for building shiny applications in a maintainable and sustainable manner.

 ## Directory Structure